nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/additional-ui-frameworks/nuxeo-android-connector/android-sdk-integration.md

     *   Interprocess marshaling is handled by the ContentProvider system
     *   you don't need to depend on Nuxeo API

-## Event system
+## Event System

-Android built-in event system is used by the SDK to notify for :
+Android built-in event system is used by the SDK to notify for:

 *   Network status changes: when the Nuxeo server becomes reachable or when offline mode is required

-*   Configuration changes : when the settings of the NuxeoAutomationClient have been changed
+*   Configuration changes: when the settings of the NuxeoAutomationClient have been changed

-*   Document events : A notification is sent for Create/Update/Delete operations on `LazyDocumentsLists` (with 3 states Local, Server, Failed)
+*   Document events: A notification is sent for Create/Update/Delete operations on `LazyDocumentsLists` (with 3 states Local, Server, Failed)

-## Service binding
+## Service Binding

 TBD